 Then the fear can become layered.
 You may not only fear driving itself.
 You may begin to fear the possibility of anxiety while driving.
 You may fear what could happen if the symptoms come back.
 You may fear being too far from home, too far from help, or too far from a place where you feel in control.

 This is how the avoidance cycle can build.
 The more you avoid driving, the safer you may feel in the short term, but the more threatening driving can begin to feel over time.
+Avoidance can temporarily reduce anxiety, but it can also teach the nervous system that the avoided road, distance, or situation was truly dangerous.

 Driver Agoraphobia Is Often About More Than Driving